andrew/ultimate-awesome/README.md

 - [awesome-human-pose-prediction](https://github.com/karttikeya/awesome-human-pose-prediction) - A selection of State Of The Art research papers (and code) on human locomotion (pose + trajectory) prediction (forecasting) .
 - [awesome-ubuntu](https://github.com/kaustubhhiware/awesome-ubuntu) - A repository to walk you through the installation procedure for ubuntu 16.04 .For beginners , with  :heart:.
 - [awesome-cybersecurity](https://github.com/liyansong2018/awesome-cybersecurity) - A collection of awesome GitHub repositories about security.
+- [awesome-rlhf](https://github.com/louieworth/awesome-rlhf) - An index of algorithms for reinforcement learning from human feedback (rlhf)).
 - [awesome-cc0](https://github.com/madjin/awesome-cc0) - Awesome list of free to use public domain CC0 licensed assets from across the internet.
 - [awesome-Iran-datasets](https://github.com/MEgooneh/awesome-Iran-datasets) - Iranian/Persian Datasets. دیتاست‌های فارسی و ایرانی.
 - [awesome](https://github.com/osmosis-labs/awesome) - List of public resources, documents, and tools for Osmosis.